Minnesota State College - Southeast Technical

 - Percent students of color: 12.1%

-Musical instrument repair and construction which includes, guitar building and repair, band instrument repair and violin repair.
-Other unique offerings: massage therapy, nanotechnology, broadband delivery technician and diesel maintenance technician
+Musical instrument repair and construction which includes: guitar building and repair, band instrument repair and violin repair.
+Massage therapy, nanotechnology, broadband delivery technician; diesel maintenance technician

 Campuses are located on a city bus route.